brokosz/NotePlan_Themes/contributing.md

 ## Base Theme Name (not each variant)
 ![](/img/themename.png)
 ```
+	7. Submit your PR with comments on what you added or changed.

 # Conduct

 We are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, or similar personal characteristic.